 I also teach the BIOL 230 Lab class.

 Ryan Howard (class of 2019)

 I’m a Masters student in the Marine Biology program at SFSU.
-I'm interested in how injury affects mate competition and signaling.
+I'm interested in how injury affects mate competition, camouflage and signaling.
 I'm planning to study camouflage decision making in octopus that have experience minor tissue injuries that would disrupt their normal camouflage patterns

 I am a TA for BIOL 613GW, Human Physiology Laboratory.